Yonle/bostr/README.md

 npm i
 ```

 Rename `config.js.example` as `config.js`, Start editing the file and fill some required fields accordingly to your needs.
-You could either run it for everyone or only for yourself.
+You could run it for everyone or only for yourself.

-## Running
+### Running
 ```
 node index.js
 ```